makyo/rpg.drab-makyo.com/games/corgi/characters/augt.md

     * Gore --- A minotaur can make an attack with his horns, causing 1d8 piercing damage plus his Strength modifier.
 If the target is a creature of the same size or smaller, it must succeed on a DC 12 Strength saving throw or be 5 feet away and knocked prone.

 Description
-:   The Best Robe(tm) Wants to create better social order for non-humans
+:   The Best Robe(tm) Wants to create better social order for non-humans.
+Guild member of wood-carver's guild.
+Very passionate about wood.
+"WOOD CARVER not CARPENTER - don't fuck it up."

 Taken from [here](https://www.dndbeyond.com/characters/races/1259-minotaur)